Smart-IoT-Systems/FaaS4IoT/proxy/README.md

  ![image](https://user-images.githubusercontent.com/47181226/133210017-e5925563-66b1-4c4e-aa14-8eab1570bcd1.png)

- You can find ther available libraries [here](https://github.com/Smart-IoT-Systems/FaaS4IoT/tree/main/proxy/libraries)
+ You can find the available libraries [here](https://github.com/Smart-IoT-Systems/FaaS4IoT/tree/main/proxy/libraries)

 ## Policies
 Proxy is a generic FaaS4IoT component, easy to use but also, it allows the developer to customize it as desired.